 Nordic Walking for Total Fitness outlines the health and fitness benefits and the enhancement of body posture that result from the activity.
 It covers equipment, including poles, shoes, apparel, pedometers, and heart rate monitors.

-There are photos for every segment of the book showing technique progressions, fitness exercises, power training, and variations for balance, agility, and flexibility.
-The book also reviews common technique errors and uphill and downhill techniques, advanced cardio training, and drills for strength training and calorie burning.
+Photos for every segment of the book show technique progressions, fitness exercises, power training, and variations for balance, agility, and flexibility.
+The book reviews common technique errors, uphill and downhill techniques, advanced cardio training, and drills for strength training and calorie burning.

-The book also includes fitness assessments and sample workouts for varying interests from first-timer to cross-training triathletes.
-There are also suggestions about customizing your program.
-Training program recommendations are offered for building distance, fluctuating daily intensity, and rest days.
+In addition, there are fitness assessments and sample workouts for varying interests, from first-timer to cross-training triathletes.
+There are also suggestions about customizing your program, including recommendations for building distance, fluctuating daily intensity, and rest days.

-If this all sounds a bit like overkill, that’s because it is, particularly if you are a recreational fitness enthusiast.
-However, you need only to read as much of the book as you feel relevant to your personal situation.
+If this all sounds a bit overkill, that’s because it is, particularly if you are a recreational fitness enthusiast.
+However, you need only to read as much of the book as you feel is relevant to your situation.

 The Lived Experience

 I’ve been practicing Nordic walking for a few years.
 I found many of the claimed attributes in the book regarding posture and exercise to be true.
-I’ve always been in search of a way to decrease the amount of time spent exercising.
+I’ve always searched for a way to decrease the time spent exercising.
 So I was happy to hear that using the poles significantly increases caloric burning.

-Being a cross-country skier, it is easy to master Nordic walking quickly.
-After a summer of Nordic walking, I noticed a marked improvement in my cross-country ski poling in strength and timing.
-It seemed that I increased the amount of forward-momentum that was attributable to poling.
+As a cross-country skier, it is easy to master Nordic walking quickly.
+For example, after a summer of Nordic walking, I noticed a marked improvement in my cross-country ski poling in strength and timing.
+It seemed that I increased the amount of forward momentum attributable to poling.
 Moreover, I was able to pole stronger and longer when skiing.

-Nordic Walking for Total Fitness provides a foundation for anyone, ranging from those just looking for an activity to lose weight to health aficionados interested in improving their fitness level.
+Nordic Walking for Total Fitness provides a foundation for anyone, ranging from those just looking for an activity to lose weight to health enthusiasts interested in improving their fitness levels.

-For more information, you can visit Nordic Walking UK and the American Nordic Walking Association.
+You can visit Nordic Walking UK and the American Nordic Walking Association for more information.
 Furthermore, another book to consider is Nordic Walking: The Complete Guide to Health, Fitness, and Fun by Claire Waters (read our review).